 Old Dog: Beats me...

-- Sdrawkcab Name: Played with here.
+- Sdrawkcab Speech: Played with here.
 When Kenny looks at himself in the mirror, he barks at his image with the sounds given as "Bark Bark Bark."
 His reflection replies with "Krab Krab Krab!"

 - Secret Underground Passage: The dogs are seen digging a clandestine escape tunnel from the kennel on several occasions, such as in this strip.